Nik-Potokar/MyDalamudPlugins/README.md

 * Easy Demi Summons added (Optimization coming soon)
 * Egi-Primals feature added onto main combo (Currently testing Astral flow feature)

 ## Warrior
-* Some features work but they need to be tweaked due to changes to warrior
+* Seems to be working as usual up to lvl80 (might break with new stuff, needs testing)

 ## WhiteMage
 * seems to be working as intended